Overview of Computer System

 Definition of Computer System

-• Computer system can be defined as an electronic device which manipulates data and produces output using step-by-step instructions.
+• Manipulate data and produce output using step-by-step instructions.

-• A computer may be defined as a machine that can solve problems by accepting data, performing certain operations and presenting the results of those operations under the direction of detailed step-by-step instructions.
+• Solve problems by accepting data, performing operations, and presenting results under the direction of detailed instructions.

 Constituents of a Computer